- Adobe Connect

 BlackboardCampus Connection /People SoftCitrixClaim My AccountClassroom ServicesComputer PurchasingComputer Refresh ProgramEmail Employee Self-Service (HRMS)Instructional Design Mobile Device Support My UNDNetwork Access PC & Mac Support Software Downloads & Purchases Technical Requirements TelecommunicationTraining & TutorialsVideo Conferencing

-Safe-Connect is a network access control technology the University is using so it can provide wireless network services that comply with UND the Network Access Control and Authenticaion Policy that states:
+SafeConnect the Unversity's network access control technology which is used to provide wireless network services that comply with UND Network Access Control and Authentication Policy

-Safe-Connect will allow the campus to comply with this policy by requiring users to authenticate with a username and password before allowing them to network access.
-When you authenticate, the system records which network address you were assigned and how long you used it.
+- SafeConnect allows compliance with this policy by requiring users to authenticate with a username and password before allowing network access.
+Once authenticated, the system records the associated network address and how long it was used.
 That combination of data allows the campus to associate questionable network behavior with a specific user account and the person to whom that account was issued.
-Your username and password are your keys to the network, don't share them with anyone.
-You are responsible for all acts performed using your account.
-If you are concerned that someone may be able to use your account change your password immediately.

 What do I need to do?

-First and foremost, you must know your University U-Mail username and password.
+- Know your NDUS.Identifier and password.
 Your password should be kept secret.
 Do not ever write it down or share it with anyone.
 If you haven't already, claim your account here.

-- Know if your computer has a personal firewall turned on and add PolicyKey.exe to the exception list
+- Know if your computer has a personal firewall turned on and add SCClient.exe and SCManager.sys to the exception list (Windows only)

-- Turn on the Microsoft Windows automatic update service,
+- Turn on the Microsoft Windows automatic update service (Windows only)

-How do I turn on Microsoft Windows Automatic Update?
+How do I turn on Microsoft Windows Automatic Updates?

-It is critical that you have only one antivirus program installed on your computer.
-Having multiple anti-virus programs installed will result in false readings and prevent you from using the network, UND provides McAfee antiviris to all UND students at no charge.
+- It is critical that you have only one antivirus program installed on your computer.
+Having multiple anti-virus programs installed will result in false readings and prevent you from using the network.

-UND provides McAfee antivirus to all UND students at no charge and if you do not have current antivirus Safe-Connect will prompt you to install McAfee automatically.
-Many computers come with trial versions of subscription based anti-virus products.
-If your trial period ends and you do not subscribe and pay the subscription fee you will not receive future updates, your computer will not be protected, and Safe-Connect will not allow your computer to connect to the network.
+- Many computers come with trial versions of subscription based anti-virus products.
+If your trial period ends and you do not subscribe and pay the subscription fee you will not receive future updates, your computer will not be protected, and SafeConnect will not allow your computer to connect to the network.

 - Follow the prompts presented by the installer to proceed through the installation process.